mikeh160/Walmart-stores-sales/README.md

 # Walmart-stores-sales
-A comprehensive notebook on kaggle competition m5-forecasting-accuracy detailing eda and time series analysis along with forecasting using sarimax and prophet models
+A comprehensive notebook on kaggle competition m5-forecasting-accuracy detailing eda and time series analysis along with forecasting using sarimax and prophet models.
+Discussion on these findings is presented in the notebook as well as on a [medium article](https://medium.com/@mubashirh160/comprehensive-eda-time-series-forecasting-tutorial-using-sarimax-prophet-model-walmart-stores-caa3c3f1a6d6)

 ## Table of Contents
 1. [Project Motivation](#motivation)